 Top Things to See and Do

-- New York City – The city that never sleeps is one of the most amazing cities in the world.
+- Get Lost in New York City – The city that never sleeps is one of the most amazing cities in the world.
 There’s nothing you can’t do or see here.
-From amazing museums and art galleries to theater to restaurants to central park, everything about New York is amazing.
-It’s big, crowded, and fast paced but also full of little neighborhood shops and character.
+From amazing museums and art galleries to theater to restaurants to Central Park, everything about New York is amazing.
+It’s big, crowded, and fast-paced but also full of little neighborhood shops and character.

-- Florida Keys – These tropical islands in the southern tip of Florida are great places to relax and enjoy the Caribbean lifestyle while still in the United States.
+- Unwind in the Florida Keys – These tropical islands in the southern tip of Florida are great places to relax and enjoy the Caribbean lifestyle while still in the United States.

 - Hike our National Parks - America has thousands of national parks.
 These parks highlight the best of the American wilderness.
 Yellowstone, Yosemite, Glacier, the Smokey Mountains, Rocky Mountain Park, the Badlands- the list goes on and on and on.
 Make sure you visit as many national parks as you can to get a sense of the grand and diverse landscape that is the United States.